sofiengwin/roh/README.md

 ##Limitations

-This version of the gem does not
+This version of the gem does not support model relationships, implement callbacks, support migration generation and generating schema.

-support model relationships.
-implement callbacks.
-support migration generation.
-generate a schema.

 ## Contributing